 - To adhere to social distancing guidelines, we are currently not offering tours.
-We will begin to re-implement them as gathering and social distancing guidelines ease.
+We look forward to phasing tours back in soon.
 We invite you to explore our digital resources at virtual.dma.org, including virtual tours, behind-the-scenes videos, the Uncrated blog, online access to the complete collection, and additional resources for more context on the art on view.

 Questions?
 Contact us at 214-922-1247 or members@DMA.org.
 Not a member?
 Join today.